Classes for expecting and new parents:

 Classes currently on hold, but new mothers can still take my prenatal classes hosted by Usha Veda Yoga

 Bring your baby to yoga class!
-Fathers, grandmothers, and other family members are welcome to join also.
+Fathers, grandmothers, and other family members are welcome to join.
 My "baby and me" class is mother-centric but also recognizes that half of the population in the room is infantile.
 Songs with movement entertain the little ones.
 Learn about your infant's developmental patterns as you emulate his or her movement in your own body.
 Meanwhile, we'll focus on the particular needs of new mothers: through core strength/pelvic floor work, diastis recti recovery excercises, and relief for sore backs and shoulders.

 photo credit: Stephanie de Rouge